-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 In response, the governor said the Centers for Disease Control (CDC) is deploying teams to each state to work with local health departments to assess the overall situation at poultry and other meat processing facilities.

-The CDC also released new guidance for meat processing facilities on Sunday, establishing ways for the businesses to follow necessary steps to limit the spread of the coronavirus.
+on Sunday, establishing ways for the businesses to follow necessary steps to limit the spread of the coronavirus.

 Northam said he and is staff spoke with corporate leadership of meat processing facilities across Virginia this past weekend to ensure they take need steps to fight the spread.